aitoribanez/ng2EntityRestServiceProvider/README.md

 # MacetoHuertoApp

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.

+REST service for entitys on angular2.

+At least, an inyectable service for GET REST request using observables and promises.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.